 Your donation of $200 will allow us to plant and protect 100 native trees.

 Mazar River Project

-Researchers Beverley Wemple (University of Vermont) and Derek Martin (Appalachian State University) working in the Mazar River at the sampling site.
+Researchers Beverley Wemple (University of Vermont) and Derek Martin (Appalachian State University) working at the Mazar River sampling site.

 The Amaluza dam and reservoir, a collection point for waters originating in the Mazar drainage, among others of the larger Paute watershed.

-Begun in 2014, the data generated by the Mazar River Project helps explain the relationship between river behavior and the conservation status of upland native forests and páramos.
-By measuring variations over time of fluctuations in water volume, sediments and soluble substances, and comparing these observations with those of other mountain watersheds, the project data will contribute to understanding these mountain streams.
-FCT has standing agreements with the Paute Integral hydroelectric plant to share its results with them, along with other researchers.
+Since the Mazar River Project was first begun in 2014, the data generated has helped to explain the relationship between river behavior and the conservation status of upland native forests and páramos.
+By measuring variations in fluctuations of water volume, sediments, and soluble substances over time and comparing these observations with those of other mountain watersheds, the project will contribute to our understanding these mountain streams.
+FCT has a standing agreement with the Paute Integral hydroelectric plant to share its results with them, as well as with other researchers.
 This information is of vital importance for the preservation of upstream native forests and páramos.

 The five principal watersheds (“cuencas”) in the Nudo del Azuay.
 The Mazar watershed is number two.